 Bankruptcies are indicated on your Credit Bureau Report for seven years from the date of discharge in Ontario.
 Although a bankruptcy or proposal can reduce or eliminate your credit worthiness for a period of time, some lenders, including Ezee Credit, believe it shows you have dealt with your past debt and have the capacity to handle new debt obligations.

 Get a Copy of Your Credit Bureau Report

-It's available from the Credit Bureaus and lets you confirm that your credit information is accurate:
+Easily get a copy of your credit bureau report.
+It’s available from the Credit Bureaus and lets you confirm that your credit information is accurate:

 The major Canadian credit reporting agencies use a scale from 300 to 862.
 The higher your score, the lower the risk to a lender.
 Some lenders will automatically approve a car loan if your score is above a certain number.
 If it’s below that number, they put more weight on the other factors, such as your debt service ratio.
 Your Credit Score can also influence the interest rate of your loan.